Posted August 11, 2015

 “Insurance Commissioner Dave Jones recently announced he has awarded $34.9 million in grants to 37 district attorney offices representing 42 counties in California to combat workers’ compensation insurance fraud.
 The grants, funded through employer assessments, support law enforcement efforts in investigating and prosecuting workers’ compensation insurance fraud.
 “The impact of fraud is felt across California as a drain on our economy,” said Commissioner Jones.
 “These grants will assist district attorneys across the state in uncovering workers’ compensation fraud schemes and prosecuting those who take advantage of the system.”
 Workers’ compensation insurance fraud includes medical provider fraud, employer premium fraud, employer defrauding employee, insider fraud, claimant fraud, and the willfully uninsured operating within the underground economy.
 These cases, when successfully prosecuted, level the playing field for honest businesses and discourage future fraudulent activity.”

-“Online banking customers in the UK are being warned of a major Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. campaign using a notorious piece of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. designed to steal financial data.
+“Online banking customers in the UK are being warned of a major Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. campaign using a notorious piece of Malware: Software that is intended to damage or disable computers and computer systems. designed to steal financial data.
 Customers of most major UK banks are being targeted by the Trojan malware known as Dyre.
 Nearly 20,000 malicious emails have been sent in the last three days containing an infectious .exe file posing as an email from a tax consultant.
 The file acts as a downloader that fetches and executes the Dyre banking Trojan when opened.
 Follow up emails then urge victims to attach financial documentation and verify its authenticity.
 The malware has also been found in the US and Germany.”

 “Software company Adobe Systems Inc. (ADBE.O) said on Monday it is doubling the maternity leave it grants, making it the third company in the U.S. technology industry in a week to give new parents more paid time off.
 New mothers at the California-based firm will receive 26 weeks of paid leave, up from 12 weeks, and primary caregivers and new parents will get 16 weeks of paid parental leave.
 “We join an industry movement to better support our employees while striving towards increased workforce diversity,” said Donna Morris, Adobe senior vice president of People and Places.”